ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 *Figure 5:  Normalization areas for SAR backscatter, from David Small, 2011, Flattening Gamma: Radiometric Terrain Correction for SAR Imagery, IEEE TRANSACTIONS ON GEOSCIENCE AND REMOTE SENSING, VOL. 49, NO. 8, AUGUST 2011*

 As you can see in the Figure 5, the scattering coefficient gamma0 is with respect to the area A$\gamma$ (red) and the sigma0 is with respect to area A$\sigma$ (pink).
-Sigma0 takes into account the incidence angle and gamma0 takes into account the local incidence angle through a DEM.
-If your application needs to consider the impact of topography, you have to choose gamma0.
+Although both sigma0 and gamma0 backscatter include the impact of local topography, the sensitivity of the impact is different.
+In application which needs to consider the topography, gamma0 image is prioritized choice.

 The **resolution** decides the pixel size of the output images.
 Producing product with 10.0 meters resolution takes much longer time than the product with 30.0 meters resolution.